Is Mountain Biking an Extreme Sport?

 Warm-up.
 It might be tempting to hop on your bike and set off.
 However, stretching beforehand will help prevent any muscle injuries.

 Wear protection.
 A cycle helmet is an absolute minimum that you should wear when you go out riding.
-It is also worth considering knee pads, elbow pads, shin pads, and maybe even body armor.
+It is also worth considering knee pads, elbow pads, shin pads, and maybe even body armour.
 Neck braces have become increasingly popular in the past few years as well.

 Check what you are about to ride.
 If you are new to a particular trail or feature, then it’s a good idea to check it out first to avoid any nasty – and potentially dangerous – surprises.
-Even if you are familiar with what you are about to hit, it’s worth being cautious on sections that might have blind spots.
+Even if you are familiar with what you are about to hit, it’s worth being cautious about sections that might have blind spots.

 Is it Safe to Mountain Bike Alone?